-THE FRESHMAN YEAR GUIDANCE PROGRAM The freshman year guidance program aims to help each member of the incoming class adjust to high school in general and Regis in particular.
-It is predicated on the assumption that, if a student who is changing from boyhood to young adulthood better understands himself and his environment, he will be able to better negotiate the challenges he will confront during this transitional year and in the years ahead.
+The freshman year program aims to help each member of the incoming class adjust to high school in general, and Regis in particular.
+It is predicated on the assumption that, if a student who is changing from childhood to adolescence better understands himself and his environment, he will be able to better negotiate the challenges he will confront during this transitional year and in the years ahead.

-THE SOPHOMORE GUIDANCE PROGRAM The sophomore year guidance program aims to promote the further development and refinement of academic and life skills crucial to the success at Regis and beyond.
-It works towards the consolidation of gains he has made in freshman year by asking him to intensify his efforts, to personally appropriate sound study methodologies and habits of mind, to deepen and broaden his existing interests and relationships, and to begin weaving the threads of his life experience into the fabric of a mature, integrated student and person.
-Put another way, the emphasis is on the student’s internalizing the skills and practices required to achieve personal objectives, and then on putting his effectiveness to work in the shared context of community.
+The sophomore year program aims to promote the further development and refinement of academic and life skills crucial to success at Regis and beyond.
+It works towards the consolidation of gains he has made in freshman year by asking him to intensify his efforts, to personally adopt and develop sound study methodologies and habits of mind, to deepen and broaden his existing interests and relationships, and to begin weaving the threads of his life experience into the fabric of a mature, integrated student and person.

-THE JUNIOR GUIDANCE PROGRAM The junior year guidance program calls upon the student to move beyond the mastery of basic high school skills.
-To this end, it is divided into two interrelated sections: first, higher academic and life skills issues, and second, career and college decision-making.
-The major themes of the former unit include organizational and higher order study skills, moral reasoning and decision-making in a values context, self-esteem, realistic self-examination and self-portrayal, coping strategies, substance use and other issues related to social surroundings.
-Working from the assumption that every junior has attained a level of intellectual sophistication, emotional maturity, and personal independence appropriate for his age, the program turns his conscious attention outward both to his life after Regis and to the world-at-large.
-The emphasis naturally falls on each individual’s readiness for and commitment to activating himself and applying his talents in the service of other individuals and society.
+The junior year program calls upon the student to move beyond the mastery of basic high school skills.
+To this end, it is divided into two interrelated sections: first, higher academic and life skills development, and second, career and college decision-making.
+The major themes of the former unit include organizational and higher order study skills, moral reasoning and decision-making in a values context, self-esteem, realistic self-examination and self-portrayal, coping strategies, and substance use and other issues related to social surroundings.
+Working from the assumption that every junior has attained a level of intellectual sophistication, emotional maturity, and personal independence appropriate for his age, the program turns the student’s conscious attention outward both to his life after Regis and to the world at-large.

-THE SENIOR GUIDANCE PROGRAM The senior year guidance program assists the student in discerning his true strengths and examined desires in seeking a college match; in creating an application that is authentic, yet depicts him at his best; in maintaining a sense of self-esteem throughout the process and senior year; in resisting the temptation to make college admissions the focus of his last year at the cost of fully appreciating and enjoying his senior year; and in reflecting on his four year growth and its lessons so as to continue benefiting from them after Regis.
+The senior year school counseling program assists the student in discerning his true strengths and examining desires in seeking a college match; in creating an application that is authentic, yet depicts him at his best; in maintaining a sense of self-esteem throughout the process and senior year; in resisting the temptation to make college admissions the focus of his last year at the cost of fully appreciating and enjoying his senior year; and in reflecting on his four-year growth and its lessons so as to continue benefiting from them after Regis.

 Regis has for many years provided a number of psychological services through a full-time clinical psychologist.
 These services include the confidential evaluation and treatment of students experiencing emotional or behavioral difficulties, the assessment and remediation of academic or learning problems, screening for substance abuse, consultation with parents, and referrals to other mental health professionals or agencies.